LIFE ON CAMPUS

 What furniture is included?

-Each room includes: a bed, a chair, a desk, drawers, and a closet or wardrobe for each resident.
 Please see our page listing specific hall descriptions for further details for your residence hall or the on-campus apartments.

 Where should I park my bicycle?